mwisnowski/mtg_python_deckbuilder/DOCKER.md

-# Docker Guide (concise)
+# Docker Guide

-Run the MTG Deckbuilder in Docker with persistent volumes and optional headless mode.
+Run the MTG Deckbuilder (CLI and Web UI) in Docker with persistent volumes and optional headless mode.

 ## Quick start